Enhance Your STEM Curriculum with These 3 Strategies Using SpacesEDU

 In our STEAM Lesson Plan: Fractal Watercolors, you can help your students see the beauty in nature and math!
 This lesson plan will teach students about amazing, intricate fractals and how they show up naturally in our world.
 Students will use their understanding of fractals to create a unique fractal watercolor painting.
 This lesson is for students in grades 6-8, but can be adapted for any grade level.

-Whatever you decide to do, educator and STEM advocate, Kylie Burrett, has shared that reflection is also a powerful tool when developing the STEM mindset.
+Educator and STEM advocate, Kylie Burrett, has shared that reflection is also a powerful tool when developing the STEM mindset.
 She recommends having students journal about the process.
 Students can develop an online portfolio or notebook with pencil and paper.

+Educators can share each Space, and all the great work within it, with families!
 STrEaM Academy principal Adam Mokelke has great wisdom to share with parents to help be a bridge from home to school.
 He says, “For parents, at home: Start with things you know and are comfortable with.
 Projects around the house, building or fixing things, putting things together, cooking and baking.
 Just be explicit about the science and skills in these things.”